Skip to main content

 All candidates are prohibited from accepting contributions from a corporation or labor organization and from accepting a cash contribution exceeding $100.
 Candidates are also prohibited from accepting anonymous contributions, so for this reason, fundraising strategies like contribution jars are discouraged.
 For more information about fundraising, see the Political Fundraising Guide.

-26. Will the Ethics Commission make paper copies of electronically filed reports available?
+25. Will the TEC make paper copies of electronically filed reports available?

 Yes for a surcharge.
 Members of the public may make an open records request for specified copies of reports.
 There is a fee for copies.

 Local filers may file electronically if your local authority has an electronic filing system for campaign finance reports.
 Check with your local authority to find out if electronic filing is an option.
 At this time, most local authorities do not offer electronic filing.
 There are, however, a few local filing authorities that offer, and in some instances even require, electronic filing.
 Local filers wanting to generate a pdf copy of their report, can also use the TEC filing application to generate the report.
 The report must still be filed with your local filing authority.
-See Filing Reports▾ Local Filers▾Campaign Finance Reports tab found at the top of this page to generate your report using TEC filing application
+See Filing Reports▾ Local Filers▾Campaign Finance Reports tab found at the top of this page to generate your report using TEC filing application.
+File open records request for specified copies of reports.
+There is a fee for copies.